-The Annual General Meeting (AGM) will be held on April 26, 2021 at 11:00 a.m.
-CEST.
+The Annual General Meeting (AGM) will be held on March 7, 2022 at 3:00 p.m.
+CEST, at the offices of Advokatfirman Delphi, Mäster Samuelsgatan 17 in Stockholm.

 Shareholders will be notified that the meeting has been called through an announcement in Post- och Inrikes Tidningar and on the company's web site, as well as through an announcement in Svenska Dagbladet, at the earliest six weeks and at the latest four weeks prior to the meeting.